mitquinn/box-api-sdk/README.md

 - [x] Copy over things that have been done to the new ReadMe 1/28/21
 - [ ] Convert Dot -> Collections, Remove Dot
 - [ ] Extract RecentItemsResource into a simple Entries abstract
+- [x] Refactored Resources to just be names of resources (removing "Resource" from class names)
+- [ ] Need to refactor UseId to be not null AND string

 ### Authorization Api
 - [ ] AccessToken Resource